tfgg/yournextmep/_candidates/eu2014/libdem/andrew-duff.md

 person: andrew-duff
 region: eastern
 party: libdem
-title: Eastern - Liberal Democrats - Andrew Duff
+title: Andrew Duff is running for MEP in Eastern for the Liberal Democrats
 incumbent: true
 ---